bkachava/exoplanet/README.md

 ## Assumptions

-The data set used for the machine learning model is available at [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)
+The data set used for the machine learning model is available at [Exoplanet Data Source](https://www.kaggle.com/nasa/kepler-exoplanet-search-results), but the csv located in the folder Notebook was used.

 The algorithms used for the models were:

-- Support Vector Machines (SVM) with Linear and Gaussian kernels
+- Support Vector Machines (SVM) with Linear and Gaussian kernels.
+The SVM was suggested in the starter code, but without kernel specification, so I tried two kernels.

-- Random Forests
+- Random Forests.
+A second classifier was proposed, based on the results of the SVM.

 Also, a hyper-parameter tuning with the *meta-estimator* function GridSearchCV() was used.

-## Process followed
+## Steps

 ### Preprocess the data